Search Suggestions

 And what better way than with a sandalwood fragrance.
 A note that is beloved by many, including me, but rarely faithful to the actual scent of sandalwood.
 And I’m often a bit underwhelmed by sandalwood-focused fragrances.
 Here, I am not.

-It has the lactonic,smooth facets, but also the more woody, slightly spicy and camphorous side of the sandalwood.
+It has the lactonic, smooth facets of most “perfume sandalwoods” for sure, but also the more woody, spicy and camphorous side of the sandalwood.
 And less of the sugary and honeyed emphasis that a lot of sandalwood alternative ingredients bring to the table.

-Santal Indien is subtle and wears smooth and softly, but up close, you get a distinct Eastern accent to it, with saffron up front.
+Santal Indien is subtle and wears smooth and softly, but up close, you get a distinct Eastern accent to it, with saffron as one of the main players and clear stand outs during the wear.
 On the other hand there is the slightest citrussy hint that I only get when I smell my skin directly.
+If I had one criticism about Santal Indien, is that I wouldn’t have minded some more brightness/citrus/bergamot to make the wear a bit less linear, for example, the way the also excellent Une Nuit Nomade Nothing But Sea And Sky.

-The wood feels almost clean.
-Cedarwood is also listed in the notes and the overall experience ends somewhere in between the cleaner, fresher cedarwood and the usual sweet sandalwood.
+The wood feels clean.
+Cedarwood is also listed in the notes and the overall experience ends somewhere in between the cleaner, fresher cedarwood and the sweeter sandalwood.

-Don’t get me wrong; Santal Indien does get quite sweet as it dries, with a vanilla creaminess added to the woods.
-But it feels like it’s a combination of wood and vanilla, not one sugary sweet accord.
 And again, it’s subtle.
-This feels like an understated, relaxing type of fragrance and that’s everything I would want from a sandalwood.
-I can see it being underwhelming to some, but I think it will appeal to sandalwood lovers.
+This is an understated, contemplative, relaxing type of fragrance that you could wear in any type of situation.
+And that’s everything I wanted from a sandalwood.
+I can see it being underwhelming to some, because of how singular it wears, but I think it will appeal to sandalwood lovers.

-Up there with my favorite woody fragrance that I’ve tried.
-Santal Indien goes somewhere on my wishlist.
+Up there with my absolute favorite woody fragrances that I’ve tried.
+Santal Indien goes somewhere on my wishlist (edit: about two years later I added a bottle to my collection).

 guest